MrBounty/HEG/README.md

 EdgeDB is an open-source modern database designed with developer experience in mind.
 Its queries integrate seamlessly with Go, using similar data structures and types.
 EdgeDB simplifies complex SQL queries and offers numerous quality-of-life features with a UI to explore and query data from a browser.
 (And a cloud service) [Learn more](https://www.edgedb.com/)

 ## HTMX
 HTMX allows HTML attributes to send requests to the server that return HTML and use it to update parts of the page.
 This reduces the need for complex JavaScript frameworks for apps with small to medium interactivity.
-While HTMX does not eliminate JavaScript entirely, it significantly reduces the amount required.
+While HTMX does not eliminate JavaScript entirely, it significantly reduces the amount required by removing the need for a framework.
 [Learn more](https://htmx.org/)

 # EdgeDB + Go